 A cover crop also reduces compaction, increases organic matter in the soil, and otherwise helps the health of the soil and increases productivity for the farmer.
 In fact, some farmers doing trials in Illinois this past year have noticed up to 20 bushels per acre increase in yield!

-The Council on Best Management Practices is now working one-on-one with farmers in the Springfield, IL area (they had a bigger problem than most, remember?).
+The Council on Best Management Practices is now working one-on-one with farmers in the Springfield, IL area.
 Several will be growing cover crops this winter as a trial and demonstration for other local farmers.
 And we hope to show farmers the environmental and economic benefit of growing cover crops on their fields as a part of the normal corn on corn rotation.

 Using science as our base, farmers will definitely be on board for improving the resources in their care.